splunk/public-o11y-docs/private-preview/splunk-o11y-plugin-for-grafana/grafana-create-queries.rst

 .. _grafana-create-queries:

-.. include:: /private-preview/splunk-plugin-for-grafana/toc.rst
+.. include:: /private-preview/splunk-o11y-plugin-for-grafana/toc.rst

 **************************************
 Create queries to filter dashboards
 **************************************

 You can manually add queries to Grafana and view the query output on your dashboards.
-The Splunk plugin for Grafana supports the following query types:
+The Splunk Observability Cloud plugin for Grafana supports the following query types:

 * SignalFlow queries: Filters dashboards based on SignalFlow computations.
     For more information on SignalFlow and its syntax, see :new-page:`Analyze data using SignalFlow <https://dev.splunk.com/observability/docs/signalflow/>` and :new-page:`Intermediate to advanced SignalFlow <https://github.com/signalfx/signalflow-library/blob/master/library/signalfx/docs/flow.md>`.